 Brent 1 Low Energy Exemplar Retrofit

 This energy-saving refurbishment has provided our client with the opportunity to achieve massive energy savings and comfort improvements.
-In 2011 we won a landmark planning appeal (see attached decision letter) to overcome a number of challenges from the design and conservation officer in Brent who tried to stop us gaining planning approval for our proposed energy-saving external insulation.
-At point of writing, we currently maintain a 100% success rate in 17 years of planning applications, except within the current regime of the London Borough of Brent.
+In 2011 we won a landmark planning appeal (see the full documentation below; including Brent's request for refusal to be upheld, Bere Architects' and David Atwell's request for refusal to be overturned and the attached decision letter which overturned the refusal and supported the arguments of Bere Architects and David Atwell).
+So we gained planning approval for our proposed energy-saving external insulation on the rear and side walls of the house.
+At point of writing, we currently maintain a 100% success rate in 17 years of planning applications.

-At appeal we won permission to apply 100mm of external insulation to the side and rear of the house as part of a whole house energy-saving strategy which has reduced the energy required for heating the house by 88%.
+At appeal we won permission to apply 100mm of external insulation to the side and rear of the house as part of a whole house energy-saving strategy and this was calculated to reduce the energy required for heating the house by 88%.
 In carbon terms this represents in excess of 22 tons of carbon emission savings per year or a 76% reduction when comparing the property’s carbon emissions before and after the retrofit.
 The front elevation is internally insulated, which is less effective and more costly than external insulation, but along with the roof and ground floor insulation, essential for the holistic, passivhaus-informed approach to this refurbishment.

 The house is also now virtually draught-free - a huge bonus in winter.
 Even the front door is entirely double-sealed including the threshold; it's insulated and has advanced mult-point locking.
 The traditional sash windows have been fitted with security glass and good seals.
 Every detail, seen or unseen has been done to perfection, so the house not only looks good, but performs perfectly.
 Evidence of this quality of workmanship is in the pressure air-test; the result is over 5 times better than building regulations for a new building.